 The medical art is a sacred trust.”- Hippocrates

-The Endoscopic Mid-Facelift is one of the greatest technical evolutions in facial surgery.
-The most satisfying aspect of these techniques is dramatic facial rejuvenation, and preservation of the patient’s original youthful identity, obtained by complete repositioning of the soft tissues back to the original youthful position.
-The Endoscopic Composite Facelift has allowed the results obtained in the middle facial region to be naturally harmonized with that of the lower third of the face and neck.
+The endoscopic mid-facelift is one of the greatest technical techniques for facial surgery.
+The most satisfying aspect of these techniques over a traditional facelift surgery is the dramatic facial rejuvenation that is possible as well as how well it preserves the patient’s original youthful identity.
+The endoscopic facelift procedure obtains these results by repositioning the soft tissues of the face back to their original youthful position.
+The endoscopic composite facelift has allowed the results obtained in the middle facial region to be naturally harmonized with that of the lower third of the face and neck.

-Initially, facelift surgery treated only the skin.
-Advances in the procedure allowed for treating the deeper layer (SMAS) as well.
-Finally, there is a total approach – the Endoscopic Composite Facelift, which also treats the sub-muscular (deep) layer.
-The procedure allows the surgeon to treat areas that have traditionally been difficult: the central 1/3 or oval of the face, including the frown lines between the eyes, the brows, the folds adjacent to the nose and the lines around the mouth.
+Initially, facial plastic surgery treated only the skin of the face, tightening the overlying tissue without addressing anything beneath the skin.
+Advances in the cosmetic procedure allowed for treating the deeper layer (SMAS) as well, leading to longer-lasting and better-looking results.
+Finally, there is a total approach – the endoscopic composite facelift, which treats the sub-muscular (deep) layer as well as the overlying skin.
+The procedure allows the surgeon to treat areas that have traditionally been difficult: the central 1/3 or oval of the face, including the frown lines between the eyes, the brows, the folds adjacent to the nose, and the lines around the mouth.

-Skin is only a covering for the deep elements of the face, including the fat and muscle that project the aging changes.
-The endoscopic composite facelift elevates all levels including skin, fat and muscle.
-Most of the aging process pulls tissues in a downward direction A direct uplift is needed, which is not possible in traditional lifts.
+Skin is only a covering for the deep structural elements of the face, including the fat and muscle that project the aging changes.
+The endoscopic composite facelift elevates all levels including skin, fat, and the underlying muscle.
+Most of the aging process pulls tissues in a downward direction, meaning a direct uplift is needed, as opposed to simply stretching the skin to the sides, which is the protocol for most traditional lifts.
 Dr. Prysi performs facelift surgery for patients all over Southwest Florida, with many of them traveling from outside the Naples and Fort Myers area.

 Facial imbalance occurs frequently after standard facelifts.
-The skin is tighter, but the central face is untouched giving an “operated stretched look”.
-This is overcome with the Endoscopic Composite Facelift because it gives equal elevation of the cheeks, muscle, fat and skin restoring them to your natural position.
-The problem is that the public knows nothing about the ability of the Endoscopic Composite Facelift to correct unnatural-looking results because 99 percent of cosmetic surgeons are still using conventional techniques such as multiplanar or SMAS facelifts.
+The skin is tighter, but the central face is untouched giving an operated “stretched look”.
+This is overcome with the endoscopic composite facelift because this technique gives equal elevation of the cheeks, muscle, fat, and skin, restoring them to your natural position.

 I consider each facial rejuvenation a unique artistic privilege.”

-Standard facial rejuvenation techniques require that the skin hold up the other tissue and then it quickly relapses within six to ten months.
-The Endoscopic Composite Facelift gives longer lasting cosmetic results than traditional procedures.
-In the hands of an expert, the Endoscopic Composite Facelift can, on average, double the years of rejuvenation achieved through traditional lifts.
+Standard facial rejuvenation techniques require that the skin hold up the other tissue, which means it quickly relapses within six to ten months after surgery.
+The endoscopic composite facelift gives longer-lasting cosmetic results than traditional procedures.
+In the hands of an expert, the endoscopic composite facelift can, on average, double the years of rejuvenation achieved through traditional facelifts.

 However, the ability to create a great-looking and natural facial rejuvenation goes beyond experience and surgical skill into the intangibles of artistry and artistic vision.
-The biggest difference in plastic surgeons is not their technical skill but artistic judgement- Dr. Prysi is blessed with a unique innate artistic ability.
+The biggest difference in plastic surgeons is not their technical skill but artistic judgment- Dr. Prysi has this unique innate artistic ability.
 Dr. Prysi’s revolutionary facelift technique provides the most natural appearing results.
-For more information on the Endoscopic Composite Facelift, please call our office or attend one of our monthly Facial Rejuvenation Educational Seminars.
+For more information on the endoscopic composite facelift, please call our office or attend one of our monthly Facial Rejuvenation Educational Seminars.
 Also, you can view multiple results in our Endoscopic Composite Facelift gallery.

-An endoscopic composite facelift offers a less invasive option to treat sagging skin in many areas of the face and neck.
-Compared to a regular lift, this type of facelift has many benefits when it comes to issues with the center of the face.
-Endoscopic composite facelifts are offered in the Naples, FL area for those who have moderate sag, folds, or wrinkles in the face.
+An endoscopic composite facelift offers a minimally invasive procedure to treat loose skin in many areas of the face and neck.
+Compared to a mini facelift or even a regular lift, this type of facelift has many benefits when it comes to issues with the center of the face.
+Endoscopic composite facelifts are offered in the Naples, FL area for those who have moderate sagging skin, folds, or wrinkles in the face.

 Check out this video to see Dr. Prysi on Fox News 4 to explain the Endoscopic Composite Facelift procedure.
 Two of our patients, husband and wife, both underwent a facelift and achieved outstanding results!

 The two procedures in this composite cosmetic surgery are an endoscopic facelift and a neck lift.
 The combined approach delivers the results of two facelift surgeries at once, lessening the amount of recovery time required.
-An endoscopic composite facelift is performed under general anesthesia and takes several hours.
+An endoscopic composite facelift is performed under general anesthesia (IV sedation) in our certified surgery center and takes several hours.

 During an endoscopic facelift, three or more small incisions less than an inch long are made in discrete areas, such as above the hairline or behind the ear.
 Dr. Prysi then inserts a thin device equipped with a small camera (an endoscope) through the incision.
 This allows him to monitor the procedure on a screen as he works.
 Surgical instruments will then be used to remove excess fatty tissue and reshape the facial muscles, addressing sagging or drooping of the face.

 For a neck lift, incisions are hidden inside the front of the ear and on the back of the ear, through which Dr. Prysi can remove excess skin and fat and tighten muscles.
-The incision or incisions are then closed with sutures and may be wrapped in surgical dressing.
+The facelift incisions are then closed with sutures and may be wrapped in a surgical dressing.

-Dr. Prysi’s instructions may vary among facelift patients, but typically require about a week of downtime before going out in public again.
+Dr. Prysi’s instructions may vary among facelift patients but the healing process typically requires about a week of downtime before going out in public again.
 After the surgery, you will experience swelling and bruising, especially around the incision sites, which will fade with time.
 Any pain or discomfort can be treated with over-the-counter pain medicine, or as prescribed by Dr. Prysi.
 Scars left by the incisions will be well hidden in the natural contours of your face, or within your hairline.

 You will notice preliminary results immediately, although it can take up to several months before your tissues settle completely into place and full results of the face and neck lift are revealed.
-The results of an endoscopic composite facelift can last up to 10 years.
+Facelift results of an endoscopic composite facelift can last up to 10 years for most patients.

 See the above video for an animated explanation of the Endoscopic Composite Facelift.